 Express Entry vs. Provincial Nominee Program (PNP)

+Which One Is Better?
 It depends on your case.
 Express Entry is faster for many people with high CRS or who fit a category draw.
 PNPs can rescue a low CRS profile.
 A PNP nomination adds 600 CRS points and almost guarantees an ITA in the next PNP or general draw.
 PNPs can take extra time and require a plan to live in that province.

-Yes.
+You can apply for both Express Entry and PNP at the same time.
 Many PNPs require an Express Entry profile first.
 You can be in the pool and apply to PNPs at the same time.
 If you get a nomination, you accept it in your Express Entry account.
 Your CRS rises by 600 points.

 What Happens to My Express Entry Profile If I Get a Provincial Nomination?